ngchianglin/DenoWebRTCGroupChat/README.md

 ## Requirements
 * The latest version of Deno runtime is required from [https://deno.land/](https://deno.land/)
 * Deno standard library which will be downloaded automatically when the signal server is executed for the first time.
+* Latest version of firefox, chromium or chrome browser.

 ## Installation and Deployment